-The majority of investment management expenses (management fees, transaction costs and other associated costs) are disclosed via the Cost Transparency Initiative template.
-The Fund requests the CTI template be completed by investment managers.
-In 2021/22 fees of £11.057 million were charged in this way (£8.234 million in 2020/21).
-Where cost information is not readily available for the year ending 31st March 2022 (e.g. pooled funds using different accounting dates), an estimate will be made using the most recent information available.
+The Fund requests that non-invoiced investment management fees (plus other associated costs such as transaction costs) are disclosed via the Cost Transparency Initiative template.
+Where cost information is not readily available for the year ending 31st March 2022 (e.g. for pooled funds using different accounting dates), an estimate will be made using the most recent information available.